jrandleman/Heist-Scheme/docs/TYPES.md

 rather they denote a single, unique, & immutable value designed for special treatment:

   0. `heist::types::undefined`:
-     * `struct data`'s default type, denotes an indeterminate value
+     * `struct data`'s default type, denoting an indeterminate value
      * Create an undefined datum via the following: `heist::data()`
   1. `heist::types::dne`:
      * Denotes the `void` value, with "dne" having been chosen to stand for "does not exist"